superelement/grunt-badass/README.md

 <script src="/path/to/svgloader.js"></script>
 ```

+### HTML5 Shiv
+A modified version of the HTML5 Shiv - https://github.com/aFarkas/html5shiv - has been included, which adds `<svg>` and `<use>` elements.
+This should be placed within an IE8 conditional comment.
+If you already have an HTML5 'shiv' or 'shim' on the page, remove it and use this one instead.

 ### Grunt Badass VS Font Awesome
 Font Awesome offers similar advantages to Grunt Badass, when optimising icons:
 - custom vector icons